 The same guidelines apply for transcripts.
 The ideal time to request your final transcripts is right after you receive your final results.
 Depending on the school, this can take a long time, which is why requesting transcripts far in advance is highly recommended.

-Most schools require official transcripts to be mailed to them.
+Most academic institutions require official transcripts to be mailed to them.
 Waiting until the last minute to send official transcripts overseas increases the risk of missing any submission deadlines.
-Starting this process at least one year in advance will give both you and your previous school enough time to get things ready.
+Starting this process a year in advance gives you and your previous school enough time to get things done.

 Entrance Tests (e.g. GRE, GMAT): 6 Months to 1 Year Before Applying

-Booking a GRE or GMAT test can take months, depending on the availability of seats.
-Because of this, booking these exams months in advance is essential.
+Booking a GRE or GMAT test for entry into a postgraduate program can take months, depending on the availability of seats.
+Because of this, booking these exams far in advance is essential.
 Preparing for your GRE or GMAT can take a year or more, so plan to write your exam at least six months before applying to a school.

 Letters of Recommendation: 6 Months to 1 Year Before Applying

-Most higher education institutions will request letters of recommendation from international applicants.
-You can get these from teachers and if you have work experience, employers.
-These letters should speak to your strengths and weaknesses, which is why they must be written by someone you have worked closely with, for an appropriate amount of time.
+Most higher education institutions will request letters of recommendation (also known as reference letters) from international applicants.
+You can get these from teachers, coaches, or employers.
+These letters should speak to your strengths and weaknesses, which is why they must be written by someone you have worked closely with for a good amount of time.

 Financial Documents: 3 to 6 Months Before Applying